UTexas

 Sec.
 11–201.
 Notice

-1. Notification of conduct proceedings, including but not limited to notice of allegations, interim action, meeting requests, hearings, and resolution, shall be sent by the Dean of Students to the student by letter or by e-mail, using addresses on file with the registrar’s office.
+1. Notification of conduct proceedings, including but not limited to notice of allegations, interim action, meeting requests, hearings, and resolution, shall be sent by Student Conduct to the student by letter or by e-mail, using addresses on file with the Office of the Registrar.

 1. A letter or email sent to an address listed in the registrar’s records will constitute full and adequate notice.